-If you have made your own will, or used a will writing service, you could ask your bank to store your will safely, although a fee may be charged.
+If you have made your own will or used a will writing service, you can ask your bank to store your will safely, although they may charge a fee for this.

 What help can I get with writing a will?

-Some banks, including Natwest (opens in new tab) and TSB (opens in new tab), offer a will writing service but it’s important to check the level of advice you get.
-While Natwest has partnered with a firm of solicitors, in TSB’s case customers are offered access to Farewill (opens in new tab), which is an online will writing service.
+Some banks may offer customers access to a will writing service but it’s important to check the level of advice you get – as in some cases this may be with an online will writing service.

-Some companies offer employees access to a will writing service at a reduced cost.
-What’s more, certain trade unions ‒ including Unison (opens in new tab), the NASUWT teachers’ union (opens in new tab) and Unite (opens in new tab) ‒ offer members a free will service for basic wills, along with a reduced cost service for more complex ones.
+Some companies offer employees access to a will writing service at a reduced cost and some trade unions ‒ including Unison, the NASUWT teachers’ union and Unite offer members a free will service for basic wills, along with a reduced-cost service for more complex ones.

-Many charities also offer free will writing services and the annual Will Aid campaign is a chance to have your will made, or updated, in exchange for a donation to charity.
+Many charities also offer free will writing services in the hope you will leave them something in your will and during March and October those aged 55 and over can have a will made free of charge during Free Wills Month and the annual Will Aid campaign during November is a chance to have your will made, or updated, in exchange for a donation to charity.

 Sue Hayward is a personal finance and consumer journalist, broadcaster and author who regularly chats on TV and Radio on ways to get more power for your pound.
 Sue’s written for a wide range of publications including the Guardian, i Paper, Good Housekeeping, Lovemoney and My Weekly.
 Cats, cheese and travel are Sue’s passions away from her desk!